jpjacobpadilla/Google-Docs-To-Clean-HTML/README.md

 <h1 align="center">Google Docs To Clean HTML</h1>

 This program allows you to take the messy auto-generated HTML that Google Docs gives you when downloading a file in HTML format and turn it into clean and usable HTML.
 This is mainly built for my [tech blog](https://jacobpadilla.com), but I decided to make it public as others may find it helpful.
-That being said, the program cannot clean all HTML elements yet (such as tables and videos) - More about what this program can clean below.
+That being said, the program cannot clean all HTML elements yet (such as tables and videos).
+More about what this program can clean below.

 In an effort to make this program modular and expandable, I refactored the tiny script into a package (gdtch) that uses a mixin design pattern so that (in theory) it's easy to add more features!
 If you find this project useful, consider contributing to it!